 – Engage your followers by asking for their input or advice on something you’re trying to figure out.
 It can be something silly (“What do you think?
 Should I wear the red jacket or the blue to give my talk?”)
 Or serious. (“I’m working on an article about X. What advice would you give to someone dealing with a problem like that?“)

 – Host a contest.
 It could be a photo contest, a caption contest, a naming contest, a drawing, or any number of other ideas.

-- If you’re a coach, try setting up a table at a high end supermarket.
+– If you’re a coach, try setting up a table at a high end supermarket.
 Offer stop-by advice on living the good life.
-(I heard about a hugely successful coach who started out that way.
+(I heard about a multi-7-figure coach who started out that way.
 Who’d have ever thought of that?)

 – Send anything hand written: thank you cards, birthday cards, ‘loved reading your post today’ cards.
 Surprise gifts ‘just because’ are great too.

 – Host a live event with something unexpected.
 It could be spontaneous (this flashmob was done by a bank) or planned (a training with an experiential component.)